Back

 If you forget to take Diperam HCT

 If you miss a dose of the medicine, take it as soon as you remember, then take the next dose at the usual time.
-If it is almost time for the next dose, just take the next tablet at the usual time.
-Do not take a double dose (two tablets at once) to make up for a missed tablet.
+If it is almost time for your next dose, just take the next tablet at the usual time.
+Do not take a double dose (two tablets at once) to make up for a forgotten tablet.

 If you stop taking Diperam HCT

-Stopping treatment with Diperam HCT may cause your disease to get worse.
+Stopping treatment with Diperam HCT may cause your condition to get worse.
 Do not stop taking your medicine until your doctor tells you to.

-Always take the medicine even if you feel well
+Always take your medicine even if you feel well.

-People who have high blood pressure often do not notice any signs of the problem.
+People who have high blood pressure often don't notice any signs of the problem.
 Many feel normal.
-It is very important to take this medicine exactly as your doctor has told you to get the best results and to reduce the risk of side effects.
+It is very important to take this medicine exactly as your doctor tells you to get the best results and reduce the risk of side effects.
 Keep your doctor's appointments even if you feel well.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-As with any combination containing three active substances, side effects associated with each of the individual ingredients cannot rule it out.
-Side effects reported with Diperam HCT or any of its three active substances (amlodipine, valsartan and hydrochlorothiazide) are listed below and may occur with the use of Diperam HCT.
+As with any combination containing three active substances, adverse reactions related to each of the individual components cannot be excluded.
+The adverse reactions reported with Diperam HCT or any of its three active substances (amlodipine, valsartan and hydrochlorothiazide) are listed below and may occur with the use of Diperam HCT.

 Some side effects can be serious and require immediate medical attention.